mortie/greylang/README.md

 # The Grey Programming Language

-This is grey-lang, my project to create a language.
+This is greylang, my project to create a language.

 # Example